MPHimperial/mphimperial.github.io/index.md

 Excellent free introduction to R for complete beginners, including installing R/ RStudio: Sections 1 and 2 start from the very beginning, guiding you around the interface. (free - payment is for a certificate that you don't need). (section 3 is beyond what is needed).
 **[Free R Tutorial - R Basics - R Programming Language Introduction](https://www.udemy.com/course/r-basics/)**

 **To simply check that R is installed correctly, engage with section 1, steps 1-3 and section 2, step 14.
-However, you are strongly recommended to take all of parts 1 and 2, ideally twice**
+However, you are strongly recommended to take parts 1 and 2 as a whole, ideally twice**

 ## Strongly Recommended Preparation for your Statistics course<a name="stats_list"></a>